Posted Feb 8, 2018, Updated June 2021 (Earth Networks)

 FMYSA SEVERE WEATHER POLICY (LIGHTNING/THUNDERSTORMS)

 Lightning & Severe Weather.
 Lightning and Severe Weather are genuine safety hazards that must be viewed seriously.
 Everyone should immediately seek shelter any time they believe lightning threatens them.
-Many of our ballparks are equipped with Thor Guard Lightning Prediction Systems.
-The Thor Guard Lightning Prediction Systems will sound ONE 15 SECOND BLAST OF THE HORN which signals the suspension of activities.
-A strobe light will then flash and remain flashing until safe conditions return.
-Activities may resume after THREE 5 SECOND BLASTS OF THE HORN.
+Many of our ballparks are now equipped with Earth Networks Lightning Detection Systems.
+This new system (installed/operational June 2021) will sound ONE 15 SECOND BLAST OF THE HORN which signals the suspension of all activities (practices, games, activities).
+A WHITE STROBE LIGHT will then flash and remain flashing until safe conditions return.
+Activities may resume after THREE 5 SECOND BLASTS OF THE HORN (the white light will also cease flashing).
 If you feel threatened by lighting, you should seek shelter even if the horn does not sound.
-If directed by the FMYSA General Manager or FMYSA Board Members to “seek shelter” you must do so immediately and ensure your players and parents do the same regardless of whether or not the Thor Guard System as sounded.
+If directed by the FMYSA General Manager or FMYSA Board Members to “seek shelter” you must do so immediately and ensure your players and parents do the same regardless of whether or not the Earth Networks System as sounded.
+PLEASE NOTE: if the system doesn't fire and there is no FMYSA staff at your location, use your best judgment and err on the side of caution, SAFETY FIRST!

 ARTICLE (local Dallas Area Death) REMINDING EVERYONE OF THE DANGERS OF LIGHTING: